Chromeilion/DiscordMovies/README.md

 After this you should be set up.
 When running the program it will ask for access to your Google Sheets and create a token.json file with your specific user token.

+## TMDB API Key
+In order to get metadata, the program needs a TMDB API key.
+This can be found [here](https://developers.themoviedb.org/3/getting-started/introduction).
+The key can be passed as an environment variable or as a command line argument.

 ## Optional .env
 if you'd like to use a .env file instead of keeping all the keys in different files, just copy-paste the contents from credentials.json into the .env file.
 The variable name is "GOOGLE_APP_CREDENTIALS" and the json contents should be surrounded in single quotes.
 After adding it to .env, either remove credentials.json or rename it.